1jonathang/3005project/.github/PULL_REQUEST_TEMPLATE.md

 > Explain how you tested your changes to ensure they are correct.

+## Include any pictures you think are relevant to these changes.

+> Copy/paste screenshot here.

 ## Additional notes or comments

 > Add any additional notes or comments that might be helpful for reviewers.